 Likewise, you need a tool that allows your users to give their personalized feedback as well as the basic score.

-Since profile building capabilities should be your focus too, as well as possibilities to design your survey, personalize it with styles, fonts, and logos, and making it fit your email and communication strategies, Survicate got you covered there too.
+Since profile building capabilities should be your focus too, as well as possibilities to design your survey, personalize it with styles, fonts, and logos, and making it fit your email and communication strategies, Survicate got you covered as usual.